Understanding BWC Subrogation Rights

 According to the Ohio Bureau of Workers’ Compensation (BWC), “subrogation is a basic principle of insurance that reduces a person’s ability to ‘double dip’ benefits at the expense of another person.
 Subrogation also lets BWC recover some claims costs from a liable third party, but not at the expense of the injured worker.”
 Needless to say, truly understanding BWC subrogation rights is not always that easy.

-Jacqueline Ketterer, the mother of David Fahey Jr, the Cleveland Police Officer killed in the line of duty earlier this year is fighting with the Bureau of Worker’s Compensation (BWC) because the state agency put a lien on insurance payments over hospital bills.
+Jacqueline Ketterer, the mother of David Fahey Jr., the Cleveland Police Officer killed in the line of duty earlier this year is fighting with the BWC because the state agency put a lien on insurance payments over hospital bills.

 How sad.
 A mother loses her son and has to fight with the BWC about subrogation.
-Unfortunately, the state has a subrogation statute which in essence states that if an injured worker recovers from a third party tortfeasor’s insurance they have to pay back the BWC.
-This applies also in a self-insured workers compensation claim where the injured worker recovers from the wrong doer.
+Unfortunately, the state has a subrogation statute that, in essence, states that if an injured worker recovers from a third party tortfeasor’s insurance, they have to pay back the BWC.
+This applies also to a self-insured workers compensation claim where the injured worker recovers from the wrongdoer.
 He must pay back the self-insured.